 - Thinly slice several garlic cloves and place one slice garlic on each tomato half.
 Sprinkle with fresh thyme leaves (or substitute another hearty herb such as rosemary or oregano).

-- Finally generously drizzle additional olive oil over and around the tomato halves.
+- Finally generously drizzle additional oil over and around the tomato halves.

 - Allow to cool to room temperature.
 Store in airtight containers or zip-top bags, refrigerated up to a week or frozen for several months.
 Be sure to reserve the tomato oil for another use (great for dipping bread or mixing into a vinaigrette).